 We believe that our current cash, cash equivalents and investments, along with the cash we expect to generate or use for operations or access via our revolving credit facility, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-Significant cash needs over the next twelve months include debt service of approximately \$2.6 million (\$0.2 million per month plus interest) on our outstanding term loan and payments under our settlement agreement with the DOJ and Relator of \$1.0 million.
+Significant cash needs over the next twelve months include debt service of approximately \$2.5 million (\$0.2 million per month plus interest) on our outstanding term loan and payments under our settlement agreement with the DOJ and Relator of \$1.1 million.
 If our sources of cash are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or obtain a revised or additional credit facility.
 The sale of additional equity or convertible debt securities could result in dilution to our stockholders.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
 Additional financing may not be available at all, or in amounts or terms acceptable to us.
+Finally, our credit facilities require compliance with certain financial and other covenants.
+In the event we cannot or do not comply with such covenants, our debt may be callable and become currently due.
 If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned research and development, clinical activities and selling and marketing efforts.